NCI-ChoiLab/Lung_single_cell_multiome/README.md

 # Integrated single-cell atlas of human lung combining chromatin accessibility and gene expression

-This repository contains the code to analyze the single cell multiome data of human lung as part of the manuscript "Context-aware single-cell multiome approach identified cell-type specific lung cancer susceptibility genes".
+This repository contains the code to analyze the single cell multiome data of human lung as part of the manuscript "Context-aware single-cell multiomics approach identifies cell-type specific lung cancer susceptibility genes".

 ---